 A strawberry shortcake-themed party is either a go big or go home type of idea.
 To start, you should order a strawberry-flavored cake and buy party supplies* that resemble strawberries.
 If you can’t find decor with strawberries, no worries go with buying pink or red plates.

 A dream-like party is going to be every girl’s wish and you can make it happen.
 If you have an older girl, go with buying bright lights and if you have a younger one, go with sparkling lights.
 Things should be kept appealing so add in some goodie bags or have every guest be greeted at the door with glitter dust.
 The music for the party should be kept calm and peaceful as this will represent what dreams are made of.

 60. Simply Pink

-A simple pink party is the way to go if you don’t have the time to think of party themes.
-Plan the party out according to the color pink, specifically the cake and the decorations should be in this color.
+A simple pink party is a way to go if you don’t have the time to think of party themes.
+Plan the party out according to the color pink, specifically the cake and the decorations* should be in this color.
 If you wanted to you could take things up a notch by having guests come in pink clothes.

 61. Butterfly Garden

 If you want a party theme that sets you apart from others go for the butterfly garden idea.
 You can have two options here: either book a party in any garden or create this at home.
-If you decide the garden, then make sure you choose a location that is accessible for guests; however, if you choose at home then pick certain decorations.
-At home decorations should include flowers, a floral cake, and anything else you might want to add.
+If you decide on the garden, then make sure you choose a location that is accessible for guests; however, if you choose at home then pick certain decorations.
+At-home decorations* should include flowers, a floral cake, and anything else you might want to add.